Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Numerical Results

 We start by looking at the relationship between the magnetic moment $\mu$ and the energy $|\mathbf{v}|^2$ of the test particles.
 The magnetic moment is the ratio between the perpendicular energy of the particle and the background magnetic field:

 Here, $v_{\perp} = |v_x\hat{x}+v_y\hat{y}|$, meaning that we take the velocity perpendicular to the background field $B_0\hat{z}$.
+Considering the direction perpendicular to the whole magnetic field yields qualitatively the same results.
 At a fixed time, we can plot a two-dimensional histogram of both quantities for the $5\times 10^5$ particles.
 Displaying it for successive times, we are able to analyze the evolution of the particles distribution.
-In figure \ref{fig:KvsMu_SinPE} this is shown for the case without the electronic pressure and Hall terms.
+In Figure \ref{fig:KvsMu_SinPE} this is shown for the case without the electronic pressure and Hall terms.
 From the definitions of $|\mathbf{v}|^2$ and $\mu$ we conclude that the particles falling on the straight line of slope $1/B_0 = 1/9$, marked with a dotted line in the figure, have exclusively perpendicular velocity.
 In the upper zone there cannot be any particle since it would imply $v_z^2<0$.
 On the other hand, the further the particles move away from this line, approaching towards the horizontal axis, the more relevant the velocity parallel to the background field becomes.

 In figure \ref{fig:KvsMu_SinPE}, the vast majority of particles are very close to the line of slope $1/9$, i.e. their velocity is mainly perpendicular to $\mathbf{B}_0$.
 Also note that as time passes, particles increase both their magnetic moment and their energy, yet always remaining close to the line of slope $1/9$.
 This indicates a predominantly perpendicular energization (see \cite{dmitruk2004}).